Adaptive path planning for efficient object search by UAVs in agricultural fields: Introduction

 The objective of this paper is to develop and evaluate an adaptive path planner that finds objects in agricultural fields faster than a low-altitude coverage path planner while maintaining a similar detection performance.
-This adaptive path planning method follows a high-altitude coverage flight path and uses the detection certainty to perform low-altitude inspections when the detection certainty was low.
-We evaluated the effect of different certainty estimation methods calculated using MCD and optimized the flight altitude and certainty thresholds of the path planner.
-Most existing approaches assume a perfect localization of the UAV, which limits the practical usability \citep{Popovic2024}.
-Therefore we investigated the effect of errors in the UAV's localization.
-The number of objects to be detected in the field influences the efficiency of the adaptive path planner, therefore we also investigated this relation.
-The code for the path planner is made available at \repositoryURL.
+This adaptive path planning method follows a high-altitude coverage flight path and uses the detection certainty to perform low-altitude inspections when the detection certainty is low.
+Compared to existing approaches in the literature, the developed adaptive path planner directly uses uncertainty estimates from an object detection network, making it more flexible for other applications.
+Besides the field boundaries, it does not need prior knowledge of the field, and the performance was evaluated on real-world data in combination with a real detection network.
+Furthermore, we open-sourced the code at \repositoryURL.
+Specifically, we (1) examined the effect of different object detection certainty estimation methods calculated using MCD, (2) optimized the flight altitude and certainty thresholds of the planner, (3) analyzed the influence of errors in the UAV's localization, and finally, (4) investigated the efficiency of the adaptive path planner to the number of objects in the field.